Latest Arbitrum (ARB) News Update

 TLDR

-Arbitrum's core protocol is set for a major upgrade aligning with Ethereum's next evolution.
+Arbitrum's core protocol is advancing with a major upgrade and routine maintenance.

 Deep Dive